pfheatwole/thesis/source/demonstration.rst

   * Best glide: 9.5 (with pod harness)

+  * Should I tune my model to match theirs?
+Size of wing, payload mass, etc?
+    Would make direct comparisons easier.

 * `2013-01-23_hook3_23_en`:

   * Minimum speed `<25km/h`

-  * Symmetric control travel `>60cm` (my model has `kappa_b = 0.46cm`)
+  * Symmetric control travel `>60cm` (my model only supports `kappa_b = 0.43m`
+    due to the limitations of the aerodynamic coefficient data)

-    That means I'm modeling **at most** 77% of the travel they got during the test.
-No wonder their "steeply banked turn" is so extreme.
-What would my polar look like if you extrapolated it that far, I wonder?
+    That means I'm modeling <72% of the travel they got during the test.
+No wonder their "steeply banked turn" is so much more extreme than I can produce.
+What would my polar look like if you extrapolated it that far?

-  * Pitch stability upon exiting accelerated flight: dive forward angle on exit less than 30 degrees (my model pitches backwards about 20, then forward to -7, so I think this is good)

-  * Sink rate after to steeply banked turns `>14m/s` (I think I'm WAY off here, possibly due to my very limited brake range.
-And man, that's `31mph`; that is a PLUMMET.)

-    Holy cow, later in "Behavior exiting a steep spiral" they recorded a `19m/s` sink rate for the 85kg!
-Clearly I am unable to model a spiral.
+    Pity they don't list the actual minimum speed, I could at least see where I am relative to that.

 Dynamic performance